ManifoldScholar/manifold-docusaurus/docs/backend/resource.md

   ]}
 />

+#### Variants 1 and 2

+Because browser and system support for media files differ, Manifold accepts in these spaces alternate equivalents of the primary Video or Audio Resource.

+For file types playable in the browser, if Manifold determines that the primary Resource file is not supported, it will look for a variant file that may be supplied instead.

+<Spec
+title="Variant Attributes"
+items={[
+    { key: "Video Variants", value: "MP4, WEBM, FLV, MOV, AVI" }, { key: "Audio Variants", value: "MP3, FLAC, WAV, OFF, OGA" }, ]}
+/>

 #### Poster Image

-Manifold automatically generates a landscape preview for Resources in a number of views in the frontend: in the modal when a Resource annotates a text in the Reader, on the Resource’s detail page, and on Resource Collection pages.
+Manifold automatically generates a landscape preview for Resources that appears in a carousel on the Resource Collection page.

 Files loaded here replace the system-generated preview in those spaces.